fdearle/govuk_template/README.md

 ### Mustache version

 To generate the folder of Mustache templates run `bundle exec rake build:mustache`.
 This will produce a folder in the `pkg` directory.

+### Mustache Inheritance version

+There is a [proposal for Mustache to support template inheritance](https://github.com/mustache/spec/issues/38) this is supported in both the `mustache.java` and the `hogan.js` implementations of Mustache.

+To generate the tarball of the Mustache Inheritance templates run the `build:mustache_inheritance` rake task.
+This will produce a tarball in the `pkg` directory.

 ### Tarball version